WebCrew/HumHub-Music-Player/README.md

 # HumHub - Music-Player

 A module which should add a panel on the HumHub Dashboard, with a music player widget to play Soundcloud playlists and also internet radio streams.
+You can use a lot more features and functions and they are easy to setup within one js file.

+**If you need further infos about the possibilities read this:** https://open.521dimensions.com/amplitudejs/docs#usage

 The images serve as an example, how the finished module should look like: